Azathothas/Stars/README.md

 ## PHP

+- [yanncam/ShuckNT](https://github.com/yanncam/ShuckNT) – ShuckNT is the script of Shuck.sh online service for on-premise use.
+It is design to dowgrade, convert, dissect and shuck authentication token based on Data Encryption Standard (DES).
 - [rix4uni/WordList](https://github.com/rix4uni/WordList) – Custom wordlist, updated regularly
 - [oldkingcone/slopShell](https://github.com/oldkingcone/slopShell) – the only php webshell you need.
 - [gwen001/vhost-brute](https://github.com/gwen001/vhost-brute) – A PHP tool to brute force vhost configured on a server.